A heart warming vegan Red Kidney Bean Soup recipe that your taste-buds will thank you for. Oil Free Version | Gluten Free | Plant Based

 Yield:6 servings 1x

-1/2 cup of veg broth (to saute the veggies)
+1/4 cup to 1/2 cup of veg broth for oil-free OR 1 tablespoon olive oil (to saute veggies)

 1 teaspoon each garlicpowder + onion powder

 1 teaspoon of Himalayan salt (or more to taste)

 A dash of black pepper and cayenne pepper to taste

 If you do not have an instant pot – it is best if you soak your beans the night before.
 You can also use the quick soak method that is listed below in the notes section.
 If you have an instant pot – you do not have to pre-soak your beans.